cait-chan/PokerTrackr/README.md

 - As a user, I want to be able to view the list of poker events in my poker collection
 - As a user, I want to be able to select a poker event from my collection and view list the players that played in that poker event and their associated statistics, including buy-ins, cash-outs, and total earnings
+- As a user, I want to be able to save my poker game collection to file (if I so choose)
+- As a user, I want to be able to load my poker game collection from file (if I so choose)

 User stories that will be implemented in the future:
 - As a user, I want to be able to remove a player from an existing poker game